All Episodes

 It's working.

-But I want to go back to Social Security business, because remember Elizabeth from uh from Los Angeles, she called up, she was all concerned that what really bothered her is all these baby boomers, uh at I am one are basically a bunch of lazy sloths,
+But I want to go back to this Social Security business because remember Elizabeth from Los Angeles, she called up.

-and we have expectations of being totally supported in our retirement by other people working, and she says if if if we don't allow these illegal immigrants to come in uh uh b then then we're not gonna have the money to pay for your social security.
+And she says, if we don't allow these illegal immigrants to come in, then we're not going to have the money to pay for your Social Security.

-If you bring them in, uh some of them are going to be contributing to Social Security, no question, which will ease the burden on everybody else, but then they're also going to hang around long enough to collect it.
+Well, the short-sighted look at that is this: if you bring them in, some of them are going to be contributing to Social Security, no question, which will ease the burden on everybody else.

 Because by the time they're old enough to collect it, the policy will have changed.

-It's a net wash on social security.
+It's a net wash on Social Security.

-I appreciate that, uh Linda.
+I appreciate that, Linda.

 So I've got this email here.

-Michael, you can't be listening today if that's your and that's why, you know, uh people ask me about about you people in the audience.
+And that's why, you know, people ask me about you people in the audience.

-Uh I get this question all the time.
+I get this question all the time.

 People want to know what I think of the audience.